iamgroot42/blackboxsok/README.md

 Below, we list the candidate experiments to run in each domain and also the corresponding source code.

-## Selection Criteria
+## Selection Criteria and Other Information

 We only select attacks that: 1) reported state-of-the-art (SOTA) results in the paper with enough baselines, 2) peer-reviewed or have open source implementations available.
 Note that there can exist multiple SOTA attacks as those SOTA methods are not individually compared.
 In that case, we include all of them.
+We plan to report experiments for: 1) 1-2 standard models (undefended) and 1-2 robust models (can be obtained from robust bench: https://robustbench.github.io), 2) targeted (with different target classes) and untargeted settings, 2) different attack strenths.

 ## Image Domain